yannvgn/laserembeddings/README.md

 laserembeddings is a pip-packaged, production-ready port of Facebook Research's [LASER](https://github.com/facebookresearch/LASER) (Language-Agnostic SEntence Representations) to compute multilingual sentence embeddings.

-🎁 **Version 0.1.3 is out.
+✨ **Version 1.0.0 is here!
 What's new?**
+- Greek, Chinese and Japanese are now supported 🇬🇷 🇨🇳 🇯🇵
-- A lot of languages that were only partially supported are now fully supported (br, bs, ceb, fr, gl, oc, ug, vi) 🌍
+- Some languages that were only partially supported are now fully supported (New Norwegian, Swedish, Tatar) 🌍
+- It should work on Windows now 🙄
+- Sentences in different languages can now be processed in the same batch ⚡️

 ## Context